lucatito35/Retropie-BIOS/README.md

-# Retropie-BIOS
+# Retropie-BIOS (MAME not included)
-Tons of RetroPie BIOS which will run almost every raspberry pi supported system make sure to put these bios in the bios folder
+Tons of RetroPie BIOS which will run almost every raspberry pi supported system exept for MAME arcade Download and decropress each part copy and paste the contents of each part to your retropi bios folder